Make Do & Mend

 Mid-century chairs from Provence (1stDibs)

 3. Spring and Autumn inventories.
 To welcome fresh energy and maintain upholstery and furnishings these times of year lend themselves to deep cleaning and decluttering rituals.
 Think professionally cleaning carpets and rugs, sending bedding and cushions to the dry cleaners, and cleaning curtains and blinds.
 As rugs, furnishings and window treatments are often some of the larger expenses in a redecoration making these things part of a change of season ritual helps to keep them looking their best and these elements can often last decades with a little TLC!
-Interestingly, the oldest rug in the world is roughly 2500 years old which is rather impressive even if was preserved in ice for much of that period!
+I

 *As a side note, popular sisal, jute and seagrass rugs (as shown in the accompanying images) are averse to liquids so steam cleaning or any other water-based cleaning is best avoided (bicarb of soda is a good if imperfect remedy for spills).
 Silk curtains and cushions are also averse to water so steam cleaning is best avoided on these too.
 If in doubt, call a professional and don’t risk a DIY disaster!